inveniapps/inveni-privacy/index.md

 ## 1. Who we are

-Inveni - Memory Game is independently developed by [your name], with no commercial purpose beyond the optional support described below.
+Inveni - Memory Game is independently developed by Reiner Moraes, with no commercial purpose beyond the optional support described below.

 ## 2. Data collected